 Street food is a large part of the Egyptian food scene and our Egypt tours will give you plenty of chances to sample the local delicacies.
 Popular dishes include hearty stews and stuffed vegetables.
 The national dish of Egypt, kushari, can be found at many stalls and is a filling combination of noodles, rice, lentils, fried onion and tomato sauce.

 Dining takes place late at night and some restaurants only open for dinner at 10pm or later in the summer.
-Be warned, the serving potions are big, so pace yourself, share and avoid ordering too much.
-On some of our Egypt tours we will take you to have lunch in a Nubian village, where you can tuck into some traditional treats.
+Be warned, the serving portions are big, so pace yourself, share and avoid ordering too much.
+On some of our Egypt tours, we will take you to have lunch in a Nubian village, where you can tuck into some traditional treats.